 World War One (WWI) Selective Service System Draft Registration RecordsIn 1917 and 1918 approximately 24 million men registered for the draft in the United States.
 These included men born from September 11, 1872 to September 12, 1900.
 The World War I Draft Registration Cards created at this time have been microfilmed and they have also been digitized and put online.
 Be aware that these are records of people who registered for the draft.
 Everyone who registered did not actually serve in the military during World War One.

-Online Indexes and RecordsAncestry has indexed and digitized the World War One draft registration cards and put them online...
+Online Indexes and RecordsAncestry and FamilySearch have online World War One draft registration cards databases...

-World War One Draft Registration Cards Index and Digital Images (requires payment)
+World War One Draft Registration Cards Index and Digital Images (at Ancestry -- requires payment)

 Available for all states, plus the District of Columbia and Puerto Rico.